wonderchook/FOSS-farm/README.md

 # open-farming
-Collection of Open Resources About Farming (also ones that are needed)
+Collection of Open Resources About Farming and also TODO information that doesn't exist.